Speed Hound Recovery Boots Review vs Normatec Compression Boots

 - Optional attachments for hips and arms.

-Highly affordable direct from Speed Hound with an extra $50 discount when you enter discount coupon code RecoverFaster22 at checkout.
-They are NOT currently available Amazon as the company is doing it best to keep costs lows and selling direct helps keep those costs low.
+- Highly affordable direct from Speed Hound with an extra $50 discount when you enter discount coupon code RecoverFaster24 at checkout.

 - Slim design that can be used and moved with one hand.
-Head unit is smaller than Soundhound.
+Head unit is smaller than Speed Hound.
 Total system weight is 8lbs 7oz for the system.

 Normatec Pulse System